nsayer/Evil_Simon/README.md

 must hold it in RESET (or erase it) to keep the SPI bus quiescent for programming.

 Build the code with the included Makefile, which assumes you have an avr-gcc with XMega support in your path.
 Upload it to the controller on the board with avrdude and a PDI capable programmer.
+Be sure to also set the fuses to set up the brownout detector.

 Note that there are two options for the audio storage: either SPI flash or an SD card.
 You should pick the appropriate option in the Makefile depending on your hardware.